Jerid Francom

 Recent courses:

-• Linguistics 330: Intro to Psycholinguistics and Language Acquisition
+• LIN 330: Intro to Psycholinguistics and Language Acquisition

 Recent publications: